Structure-Based or Structural Testing or Whitebox Testing Techniques

 Dynamic Technique Diagram

-This post, we are going to discuss the structure-based testing.
-The structure-based testing technique uses the software or application internal structure to derive the test cases.
-This structure-based technique is mainly used for two purposes, which are test coverage measurement and structural test case design.
-That’s why the structural bae testing also called as “Glass Box Testing Technique” or “White Box Testing Technique.”
+In this post, we are going to discuss structure-based testing.
+The structure-based testing technique uses the software or application’s internal structure to derive the test cases.
+This structure-based technique is mainly used for two purposes: test coverage measurement and structural test case design.
+Structural bae testing is also called the “Glass Box Testing Technique” or “White Box Testing Technique.”

 What is White Box Testing?

-Especially in white box testing, it’s one type of code-based testing because here, the testers who are responsible for testing the software is to know the internal structure of the software.
-In this testing, the test cases are calculated after analyzing the internal structure of the system based code, branch, path, and condition coverage.
+White box testing is one type of code-based testing because here, the testers responsible for testing the software are to know the internal structure of the software.
+In this testing, the test cases are calculated after analyzing the internal structure of the system-based code, branch, path, and condition coverage.

 That’s why the white box testing mainly covers the following steps:

-Structure-based testing can be applied for different levels of testing like:
+Structure-based testing can be applied to different levels of testing:

-Due to the structure-based testing technique, we can able to get to know how much code coverage is happening.
-We can also measure the percentage of code that has been covering by a test suite at the time of executing the test suite.
-There is a rule for calculating the code overage, and each test suite needs to be satisfied that, that is:
+Due to the structure-based testing technique, we can get to know how much code coverage is happening.
+We can also measure the percentage of code that has been covered by a test suite at the time of executing the test suite.
+There is a rule for calculating the code overage, and each test suite needs to be satisfied that that is:

 Coverage = (Number of coverage items exercised / Total number of Coverage items) * 100